 Of course!
 Most festivals now have special provisions for those with a disability.
 There are normally wheelchair friendly viewing areas for the main stages and many offer free tickets to carers or those providing assistance.
 As with any festival, I would check on their website for information about specific needs you might have, but most try and accommodate everyone.
 That being said, not all festivals have hard paths, most have grass so shingle which for wheelchairs can be more difficult.
 I have always seen people in wheelchairs at festivals so my advice would be to look on their website and contact festival organisers to ensure you can attend and enjoy your festival worry free!

 I’m under 18, can I still go to a festival?

 Each festival has their own policies regarding age and entry.
 Some festivals I have been to are strictly Over18 only, Tomorrowland is one of them.
 Others like Bestival, Wilderness, V Festival etc allow Under18’s but they must either exit the main arena by a certain time, wear a specific wristband indicating they are underage (probably more for the bar staff) or in most cases, have to be accompanied by a full paying adult.

 My advice, go to the website of the festival you are looking to attend and check their individual policies just in case.

 I can’t find someone to go with, can I just go alone?

 Yes!
 Festivals are amazing places to find and make new friends.
 I have been to loads of festivals and at the end have always left with phone numbers or Facebook friend requests.
-Lots of festivals have areas dedicated to solo travellers which enable you to meet others going it alone.
+Lots of festivals have areas dedicated to solo travelers which enable you to meet others going it alone.
 Most of the time people are really friendly and welcoming at festivals, and are embracing all festival cultures, which includes sharing a beer or two with a stranger.